The Complete Guide To Solar Panels In New Mexico

 The programs below are some of the most significant incentives.

 The federal solar tax credit is a key incentive for homeowners nationwide to install solar.
 The credit – otherwise known as the solar Investment Tax Credit (ITC) – was originally going to expire beginning in 2024, but Congress extended it for more than a decade.

-The ITC, which Congress not only extended but raised via the Inflation Reduction Act of 2022, lets eligible homeowners deduct 30% from the cost of solar energy systems installed through the end of 2032.
+The ITC, which Congress not only extended but raised via the Inflation Reduction Act of 2022, lets eligible homeowners apply for a tax credit of up to 30% of the system cost for solar systems installed through the end of 2032.
 The credit – which is retroactive to the beginning of 2022 – dips to 26% in 2033.
 It later dips to 22% in 2034 before going away completely in 2035 unless Congress extends it again.

 2. Net Metering